18F/ux-guide/_pages/design/build-a-prototype.md

 ### 2. Information architecture

 The **information** hierarchy gets communicated in the prototype.
 Global navigation menu, contextual navigation, and content hierarchy and structure are laid out in the prototype.
 Using real content is important, rather than grabbing placeholders like lorem ipsum, so the product team can determine if the proposed content works in the proposed design layout.
-Testing assumptions or [hypotheses  as described in the 18f design methods](https://methods.18f.gov/decide/design-hypothesis/) with real content will validate and identify if the content is appropriate and if changes are needed.
+Testing assumptions or [hypotheses  [18f design methods]](https://methods.18f.gov/decide/design-hypothesis/) with real content will validate and identify if the content is appropriate and if changes are needed.

 ### 3. System behavior

 A prototype is a great way to communicate system behavior through interaction design.
 Adding drop-down menus, transitions, and/or gestures doesn’t just make the prototype slick; depicting interaction behaviors helps engineers assess the work to implement the design and identifies potential blockers.
-Also, [usability tests as described in the 18f design methods](https://methods.18f.gov/validate/usability-testing/) will uncover if any of the interactions pose problems for your users or could be served better by a different design.
+Also, [usability tests [18f design methods]](https://methods.18f.gov/validate/usability-testing/) will uncover if any of the interactions pose problems for your users or could be served better by a different design.

 ## Building prototypes with Cloud.gov Pages